Clark Center Strategic Plan Updates

 The following excerpts from our current Strategic Plan are being shared to keep you updated on the exciting plans continuously in place to improve our ability to provide quality services to as many as possible.

-The Clark Center recently experienced our second CARF accreditation survey.
-During the survey the CARF survey team examined Clark Center programs, policies and procedures against numerous international standards of practice excellence.
-Interviews with clients, staff members and other stakeholders were conducted.
+The Clark Center maintains our accreditation through the Coalition for Accreditation of Rehabilitation Facilities.
+During a survey the CARF team members examine Clark Center programs, policies and procedures against numerous international standards of practice excellence.
+Interviews with clients, staff members and other stakeholders are conducted.
 The survey tells us what we are doing well and ways we might improve.
-We again received a 3 year accreditation which is the highest level that a behavioral health center can receive.
-This accreditation will last through June of 2019.
+Our most recent survey was in the spring of 2019 and we again received a 3 year accreditation which is the highest level that a behavioral health center can receive.
+Our current accreditation is good through spring of 2022.